NativeScript/docs/content/guide/ios-runtime-types.md

 ### new FunctionReference(func: T)

 Creates a function reference that can be marshalled as a native function pointer.
-The JavaScript reference must be held alive as long as the native code needs the function.
+The JavaScript reference must be allocated in memory as long as the native code needs the function.

 ### interop types